orchestral/tenanti/README.md

 #### Setup migration autoload

-For each driver, you should also consider adding the migration path into autoload.
+For each driver, you should also consider adding the migration path into autoload (if it not already defined).
 To do this you can edit your `composer.json`.

 ##### composer.json